MPirtac/SciFiUI/README.md

 - Press on 'm' to make the text appear.
 - Hover over the location of the 'heart', 'liver', 'stomach', 'right kidney', 'left kidney' to make them display.
 # How it works
+For this project I used 16 class to create the final UI medical interface.

+There is one supers class class called UIEllements and then there are multiple classes(ArtificialID.java, Barchart.java, BodyBackground.java, Button.java, Circle.java, Graph.java, Location.java, Ovals.java, Radar.java,Trinagles.java) which inherit from the super class.

+Each of those classes are drawing various shapes.
+The Circle.java class draws 3 cercles and 2 moving arcs around each circle.
+I used to pushMatrix and popMatrix to make the arcs rotate.

 # What I am most proud of in the assignment